-- Post your article to LinkedIn
+7. Post a link to your article to LinkedIn

 Every time you write a blog article, you can also post a link to it as your LinkedIn status and in any relevant LinkedIn groups to which you belong.
-If you want to write for LinkedIn Pulse, you should write fresh, unique content that hasn’t been featured on your website.

-- Promote your blog on Google+
+8. Promote your blog on Instagram

-- Feature the article in your newsletter
+9. Feature the article in your newsletter

 One of the most important things you can do for your business is to build a mailing list of ‘warm’ leads, i.e. people who have expressed an interest in hearing more about your products or services.